 KAMPALA – The Uganda Wildlife Authority (UWA), Uganda Conservation Foundation and WildAid today launched the “Poaching Steals from Us All” mass public awareness campaign featuring three high-profile national celebrities.

 By starring in broadcast ads and short documentaries, actress and comedienne Anne Kansiime, singer Irene Ntale, and musician and actor Maurice Kirya use their voices to raise awareness about urgent wildlife conservation issues.

 The messages emphasize the cultural and economic importance of elephants, lions, rhinos, pangolins, and other threatened species, while also highlighting the impacts of illegal wildlife trafficking and bush meat poaching.

 Uganda has one of the few elephant populations in Africa that is showing growth, but with just 5,000 individuals, the population is still very small and remains constantly under threat.

-The country is also a key transit hub for illegal wildlife products like ivory, pangolin scales and hippo teeth that are smuggled in from parks in other African countries and taken out through Uganda’s borders to destinations such as Vietnam, China and Hong Kong.
+The country is also a key transit hub for illegal wildlife products like ivory, pangolin scales and hippo teeth that are smuggled in from parks in other African countries and taken out through Uganda’s borders to destinations such as Vietnam, and China, including Hong Kong SAR.

 “Ugandans are rightly extremely concerned that their natural and cultural heritage is being threatened by poachers and the illegal trade in wildlife,” said Michael Keigwin, founder of Uganda Conservation Foundation.